 Definition: For plants whose construction duration exceeds one year, CAPEX costs represent technology costs that lag current-year estimates by at least one year.
-For CSP plants, the construction period is typically three years.
+For CSP plants, the construction period is typically 3 years.

 Future Years: Three cost projections are developed for CSP technologies:

-- Conservative Scenario: no change in CAPEX, O&M, or capacity factor from base year estimates (2020 for CSP) to 2050; consistent across all renewable energy technologies in the 2020 ATB.
+- Conservative Scenario: no change in CAPEX, O&M, or capacity factor from base year estimates (2021 for CSP) to 2050; consistent across all renewable energy technologies in the 2023 ATB

 - Advanced Scenario: based on the lower bound of the literature sample, and on the Power to Change report (IRENA, 2016).

-A range of literature projections is shown in the chart below to illustrate the comparison with the 2022 ATB.
-When comparing the 2022 ATB projections with other projections, note that there are major differences in technology assumptions, radiation conditions, field sizes, storage configurations, and other factors.
-As shown in the chart, the 2022 ATB CSP Moderate Scenario projection is in-line with other recently analyzed projections from other organizations.
+A range of literature projections is shown in the chart below to illustrate the comparison with the 2023 ATB.
+When comparing the 2023 ATB projections with other projections, note there are major differences in technology assumptions, radiation conditions, field sizes and solar multiples, storage configurations, and other factors.
+As shown in the chart, the Moderate Scenario projection is in-line with other recently analyzed projections from other organizations.
 The Advanced Scenario ATB projection is based on the lower bound of the literature sample, and on the Power to Change report (IRENA, 2016).

 Operation and Maintenance (O&M) Costs

 Definition: Operation and maintenance (O&M) costs represent the annual expenditures required to operate and maintain a CSP plant over its lifetime, including items noted on the definitions page.

 Base Year: Fixed O&M (FOM) is assumed to be approximately $69/kW-yr in 2021.
 Variable O&M is approximately $3.66/MWh in 2021 and $3.59/MWh after 2022 (Kurup and Turchi, 2015).